Political Realism in International Relations

 Morgenthau systematizes realism in international relations on the basis of six principles that he includes in the second edition of Politics among Nations.
-Although he is a traditionalist and opposes the so-called scientists (the scholars who, especially in the 1950s, tried to reduce the discipline of international relations to a branch of behavioral science), in the first principle he states that realism is based on objective laws that have their roots in unchanging human nature (4).
+As a traditionalist, he opposes the so-called scientists (the scholars who, especially in the 1950s, tried to reduce the discipline of international relations to a branch of behavioral science).
+Nevertheless, in the first principle he states that realism is based on objective laws that have their roots in unchanging human nature (4).
 He wants to develop realism into both a theory of international politics and a political art, a useful tool of foreign policy.

 The keystone of Morgenthau’s realist theory is the concept of power or “of interest defined in terms of power,” which informs his second principle: the assumption that political leaders “think and act in terms of interest defined as power” (5).
 This concept defines the autonomy of politics, and allows for the analysis of foreign policy regardless of the different motives, preferences, and intellectual and moral qualities of individual politicians.
 Furthermore, it is the foundation of a rational picture of politics.